 Community Engagement Results

-In 2017, time spent by Li & Fung colleagues on volunteering increased 53% over the previous year with some 16,500 hours spent on community engagement activities, such as tree planting and working with children, 13,000 hours on awareness-raising activities on issues ranging from women’s and men’s health to environmental sustainability, and 448 activities in total, including hands-on volunteering, organizing in-kind donations and fundraisers.
+Time spent by Fung Group colleagues on volunteering continued to increase over the year, with over 39,000 hours spent on community engagement activities, such as tree planting, cleaning up our environment and working with children, the elderly, and other vulnerable communities and individuals.
+There were 466 activities in total across 85 locations, with activities including hands-on volunteering, organizing in-kind donations and fundraisers.

 Eleven years supporting Heifer International